There are two reasons to understand fools:

 You shouldn’t respond to a fool for the reasons mentioned, but you know if you don’t respond the person will remain a fool.
 The situation is described perfectly:

-There’s a verse saying not to answer a fool, and the verse immediately after that says the opposite?
+Proverbs 26:4 says not to answer a fool, and then Proverbs 26:5 says the opposite?
 It looks like a contradiction unless you consider how well it captures the predicament you’re in with a fool:

 Despite the strong urge to respond, DON’T!
 Unless you want the frustration the Bible clearly warns you’ll experience.

-Do the verses in Proverbs help you recognize a fool?
-Even more importantly, do these verses warn you against being foolish?
-Share your thoughts below!
+- Do the verses in Proverbs help you recognize a fool?
+More importantly, do they warn you against being foolish yourself?